Mjz86/c_colon/README.md

 - extern "c:" :
  the function has c colon abi , no restrictions.
 - extern "c++" :
- the function signature, should have types that are not reorderable , templates that are valid in c++ , and structures consistent of only fundemental cxx types , this will be more exactly specified in next revisions.
-- extern "c" :
- very bare bones , only fundemental types, trivial structures and pointers .
+ the function signature, should have types that are not reorderable , templates that are valid in c++ , and structures consistent of only fundemental cxx types , this will be more exactly specified in next revisions, these functions have large thunks, although,  most of it is deterministic,  and the cxx throw and catch is already bloated anyway. extern "c" : very bare bones , only fundemental types, trivial structures and pointers . these functions have large thunks, similar to the fastdyncaller transformation, because of unknown usage set, however c style function pointers ( similar to cxx ones) are mandatory fastdyncallee,  because  obviously we cannot assume anything about the assembly.

 - others: